 D3 is also the form that we make in our skin cells.
 Some foods have vitamin D added to them.
 These ‘fortified’ foods include some margarines, breakfast cereals and white flour.
 Check the label to be sure.

-The body converts both forms of vitamin D to 25-hydroxyvitamin D (25D).
-Tests to assess vitamin D status measure levels of 25D in the blood.
+Your body converts both forms of vitamin D to 25-hydroxyvitamin D (25D).
+If you have a blood test to assess your vitamin D status, it will measure the levels of 25D in your blood.

 1 microgram (µg or mcg) is equivalent to 40 IU of vitamin D2 or D3.